-A Space Between, conveniently established in a central location right above Tanjong Pagar MRT, is a coworking space specifically for therapists in Singapore to meet with their clients in a secure and safe environment without practicing out of their home or alone in the office.
-A Space Between runs 365/24/7 and offers safe rooms for those who need to speak with their mental health practitioner in a welcoming environment whenever they need it.
+A Space Between, conveniently established in a central location right above Tanjong Pagar MRT, is a copractice space specifically for therapists in Singapore to meet with their clients in a secure and safe environment without practicing out of their home or alone in the office.
+A Space Between runs 365/24/7 and offers safe therapy rooms for those who need to speak with their mental health practitioner in a welcoming environment whenever they need it.
 Each room is equipped with a panic button.
 There is also monitored surveillance throughout the open areas of the facility to ensure the utmost safety of our staff, therapists, and civilians who enter our building.

 If you would like to find out more about A Space Between, please sign up for a non-obligatory tour today and let us show you around!